canadaclub/canadaclub.github.io/contact.md

 20 francs per person or 40 francs per family.

 ## How can I pay my dues?
 We are currently reorganizing our finances.
-For further information please email us.
+For further information please email us {{ site.mailto }}

 ![Parliament Buildings of Canada, Ottawa](images/parliament.jpg)